-In October 2018 the students from the timber construction sector of the vocational School ETR in Ruli built furniture for three classrooms of the primary school Ruli.
-The exemplary project was financed by the pupils of the Realschule Hausberge through their participation in the Tagwerk campaign and by a donation from the “Minda cares” campaign organized by Minda Industrieanlagen GmbH in Minden.
+In 2018, the students in the wood construction branch manufactured school furniture for three classrooms of the elementary school Ruli – in high quality.
+The exemplary project was financed by our great donors, among others also by the pupils of the Realschule Hausberge through their participation in the Tagwerk campaign and by a donation from the “Minda cares” campaign organized by Minda Industrieanlagen GmbH in Minden.

 There was a risk that the school would be closed if the toilets were not renovated soon!

 Thanks to the renovation, the school could continue to operate.

 Again as part of our “Students help Students” campaign, in 2019/2020 the vocational students helped to create a new toilet building for the elementary school.
 The building contains six partially tiled toilet cabines each with ceramic toilets for boys and girls, a urinal , a handicapped toilet and hand wash basins with running water – a big step forward in terms of hygiene.
 The wastewater is treated in a three-chamber system.
 A great performance by the vocational students, which provided them a lot of practical experience.

 You will find the diary for the construction of the toilets for the Primary School HERE